RobSpectre/Call-Your-Family/README.md

   your mobile users.
 * `app.py` - The meat of the app.
 Contains all the logic for rendering the form, sending the invites, and redirecting mobile users.
-* `forms.py` - The Form along with some basic validators that make it suitable for production use.
 * `tests` - Test suite testing the web, Twilio and form validation functionality of this example.
 * `templates` - The gorgeous interface I surreptitiously from